How to Obtain a Police Certificate for a Green Card Application?

 Fortunately, the United States has arrangements with many nations or regions around the world with regard to immigration, so it should not be too difficult to get a police clearance certificate from one or more of those countries or regions.

-If green card applicants are required to submit a police certificate from foreign countries or regions, they can check the Department of State’s website to see if one or more of these countries or regions has a Reciprocity Page.
+If green card applicants are required to submit a police certificate from foreign countries or regions, they can check the U.S. Department of State’s website to see if one or more of these countries or regions has a Reciprocity Page.

 Once the green card applicant finds that country or region’s reciprocity page, they just need to click on the tabs to see which civil documents can be requested from that country.
 The website will state the issuing authority for police clearance certificates in that particular nation or region.